shahdkh05-gif/risk-compliance-data-analyzer/README.md

 - SQLite
 - Matplotlib

-## What It Does
+## Features

 - Loads incident data from a CSV file
-- Creates a sample cybersecurity incident dataset if no dataset exists yet
+- Creates sample incident data if no CSV file exists
-- Cleans missing values and fixes inconsistent formatting
+- Cleans missing values and fixes formatting issues
+- Classifies incidents into four risk levels:
+  - Low Risk
+  - Medium Risk
+  - High Risk
-- Classifies incidents as Low Risk, Medium Risk, High Risk, or Critical Risk
+  - Critical Risk
 - Counts incidents by risk level, category, department, and month
-- Stores the cleaned data in a SQLite database
+- Saves the cleaned data into a SQLite database
-- Creates charts for the analysis
+- Creates charts for the main analysis
 - Exports a final CSV report

 ## Project Structure